wso2/docs-is/en/docs/guides/login/saml-parameters-in-auth-request.md

 ## IsPassive

-The `IsPassive` parameter is used to indicate to the identity provider whether WSO2 Identity Server should authenticate the user without any user interaction using the session cookie if the user has already been authenticated and a valid session cookie already exists.
+The `IsPassive` parameter is used to indicate to the identity provider whether WSO2 Identity Server should authenticate the user without any user interaction.
+This is done using the session cookie if the user has already been authenticated and a valid session cookie already exists.
 If this parameter is set to `true`, WSO2 IS authenticates the user using the existing session cookie.

 You can use the `IsPassive` parameter as follows.